 Eligible users are required to register themselves at the Health Care Library.
-Membership registration Forms could be obtained from the Reception Counter.
+Membership registration forms could be obtained from the Reception Counter or downloaded from library website (www.fhcs.esn.ac.lk).
 Applicants are required to submit the copies of appointment letter (if employed) or students' identity card/registration book (if students) along with dully filled membership application forms.